-The multiset is implemented as a specialized dict where the key is the element and the value its multiplicity.
-It supports all operations, that the set supports
+The multiset internally uses a dict for storage where the key is the element and the value its multiplicity.
+It supports all operations that the set supports.

 In contrast to the builtin collections.
 Counter, no negative counts are allowed, elements with zero counts are removed from the dict, and set operations are supported.